These days, not having a website is a bit like not having a pair of shoes. Idiotic.

 I get that it’s overwhelming.
 The cost, the tech, the fear of being visible, the panic about what to actually put on it.
-I find that especially for yoga teachers and holistic practitioners the tech side of business can be particular scary.
+I find that especially for yoga teachers and holistic practitioners the tech side of the business can be particularly scary.

 With all things complicated, and website design can be complicated for sure, I want to break it down into small achievable chunks.